pantoniou/yamldt/README.md

 To run the test-suite you will need a relative recent DTC compiler.
 YAML patches are not required anymore.

-The test-suite converts all the DTS files in the Linux kernel for all arches to YAML format using dts2yaml and then compiles the YAML fle with `yamldt` and the DTS file with DTC.
+The test-suite first converts all the DTS files in the Linux kernel for all architectures to YAML format using dts2yaml.
+Afterwards it compiles the YAML files with `yamldt` and the DTS files with DTC.

 The resulting dtb files are bit-exact because the `-C` option is used.